gopikris83/PyPrograms/README.md

 # Python Utility Programs

-## This repo has the utility programs which are interesting ones.
+## This repo has the interesting python programs.